raphaelegan/beer_recommender/README.md

-# beer_recommender
+# My beer recommender
-Attempting to build a collaborative filtering system for beer recommendation
+An attempt to build a collaborative filtering system for personal beer recommendation